grygy/pv217-microservices-materials/07/README.md

 ### Channel (Topic)

 A channel is a logical path for communication between the producer(s) and the consumer(s).
 The producer sends messages to the channel, and the consumer receives messages from the channel.

 ### Producer/Consumer

-Producer (Publisher) sends messages to the broker, and the Consumer (Subscriber or Processor) receives messages from the broker and processes them.
+The producer (Publisher) sends messages to the broker, and the Consumer (Subscriber or Processor) receives messages from the broker and processes them.
 The producer and consumer do not need to know about each other, and they can be added or removed without affecting the other components.

 The communication between the producer and the consumer is asynchronous, which means that the producer does not wait for the consumer to process the message.
 This allows for better scalability and performance.